Voibe vs Spokenly (2026): Developer Mode vs MCP Server, Lifetime vs Free + BYOK

 - Developer Mode.
 A dedicated mode that reads your active VS Code or Cursor workspace and resolves file names, folder names, and project-specific vocabulary directly into the transcription.
 “Open the auth dot tee ess file” becomes “Open the auth.ts file.”

 - Custom vocabulary.
-True dictionary injection ā added terms are recognized at the transcription layer rather than substituted after the fact.
+True dictionary injection โ added terms are recognized at the transcription layer rather than substituted after the fact.

 - Smart Formatting.
-Local LLM cleanup for punctuation, capitalization, and tone matching ā runs on-device, not via API calls.
+LLM cleanup for punctuation, capitalization, and tone matching โ runs on-device in on-device mode, with no BYOK API keys to manage.

 - System-wide hotkey.
 Press a configurable hotkey, dictate into any text field, anywhere on the Mac.